econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 ---
-title: Life Cycle Modeling is Ready for Prime Time
+title: Life Cycle Modeling is (Almost) Ready for Prime Time
 exports:
     - format: tex+pdf
       template: arxiv_nips
       output: life-cycle-prime-time.pdf
 ---

+%% [ ] AL: Remind me - we are now incorporating aggregate productivity growth of 1.5 percent/yr?
+%% [ ] AL: Need to import Mateo's medical expense shocks (and need to make them a default option in the life cycle models in HARK)

 +++ { "part": "abstract" }

 The 'life cycle model' of optimal saving for retirement is familiar to anyone who has taken an introductory economics class.
-When hiring a financial advisor, people probably think of the advisor's job as being just to tailor optimal life-cycle-model choices to their particular circumstances.
+When hiring a financial advisor, people probably think the advisor's job is just to tailor optimal life-cycle-model choices to their particular circumstances.
 But academics and financial advisors know that the advice about both saving and portfolio choice provided by standard academic life-cycle models is deeply problematic -- for example, most such models imply that retirees should plan to run their wealth down to zero or some small amount and then (optimally!) live pension-check to pension-check (at least approximately).
 This paper makes the case that recent developments in the economics literature have finally given us the tools we need to construct rigorous life cycle models whose advice is sensible.
 We provide one example of a simple model that can solve a number of problems by putting wealth in the utility function.

 +++

 # Introduction

-Franco Modigliani and Richard Brumberg (1954)[^modigliani_brumberg] were the first to propose that it might be possible understand consumer financial choices as reflecting optimal responses to the realities of the path of income and of spending needs over the lifetime.
+Franco Modigliani and Richard Brumberg (1954)[^modigliani_brumberg] were the first to propose trying to understand consumer financial choices as reflecting optimal responses to the realities of the path of income and of spending needs over the lifetime.
 An enormous academic literature has followed their pioneering work, but it has proven difficult to build rational optimizing models that give sensible advice about both life cycle saving choices and about investment decisions like how much of one's retirement savings should be invested in the stock market.

 [^modigliani_brumberg]: @10.7551/mitpress/1923.003.0004

 But in the last few years, the academic literature has developed in ways that offer the prospect that we may now finally be able to build rigorous optimizing life cycle models whose advice is not obviously wrong.

-% Delete bullet
 ### Computation/Uncertainty/Complexity

-The first such development is that the rapid advance of computational capacity has made it possible to dispense with doubtful simplifications and to construct credible answers to the question "what saving and portfolio choices are mathematically optimal" in a real world whose key complexities can finally be handled appropriately.
+The first such development is the rapid advance of computational capacity, which has made it possible to dispense with inappropriate simplifications and to construct credible answers to the question "what saving and portfolio choices are truly mathematically optimal" in a real world whose key complexities can finally be handled appropriately.
 In particular, the incorporation of realistic descriptions of the uncertainties decisionmakers face (about their own income, stock returns, interest rates, health expenditures, mortality, and more) makes computation of the optimal solution astonishingly difficult.
 Much harder, say, than the computation of optimal trajectories for spacecraft; comparable perhaps to the computational difficulty of figuring out how to drive a car roughly as well as a human (another problem where adequate computational solutions have only recently become available).

-% Delete Bullet
 ### Survey Data on Expectations and Preferences

 A second academic development has been a new openness to the idea that people's beliefs and preferences can be probed by *asking them* about their beliefs and preferences.

 In the context of motivations for saving, this leads us to want to take seriously the answers to a survey question about their 'most important' reason for saving that respondents to the Federal Reserve's [Survey of Consumer Finances (SCF)](https://www.federalreserve.gov/econres/scfindex.htm) have been asked for many years.
 Among retirees, one answer dominates the rest: 'Liquidity/The Future.'
 (See [the discussion below](#most-important-reason) for details).

-The 'Liquidity' component of this answer suggests the possibility that precautionary saving motives matter for many households -- highlighting the need for the computational advancements that now allow us to properly model the mathematically optimal precautionary response to beliefs about shocks.
+The 'Liquidity' component of this answer suggests the possibility that precautionary saving motives matter for many households -- highlighting the need for the abovementioned computational advancements.

-%%% AL: Need to import Mateo's medical expense shocks (and need to make them a default option in the life cycle models in HARK)

-But a point worth emphasizing is that it is their *beliefs* about shocks, and *preferences* toward risk that should determine a person's behavior.
+% this is said below But a point worth emphasizing is that it is their *own beliefs* about shocks, and their *own preferences* toward risk that presumably determine a person's behavior.

-The traditional approach to calibrating such models has been for economists to try to construct their own measurements of the necessary inputs, and to assume that households believe whatever it is that the economist has measured.
-But among the things newly being measured in survey data are expectations of quantities that traditionally have been calibrated.
-It turns out that economists' beliefs differ substantially from the beliefs that many people really hold, and it seems reasonable to suppose that the decisions people make reflect their actual beliefs and preferences rather than whatever it is that economists think they *should* believe and prefer.[^ageofreason]
+The traditional approach to calibrating such models has been for economists to try to construct objective measurements of the necessary inputs, and to assume that households believe whatever it is that the economist has measured.
+But among the information newly being collected in surveys are data on expectations; and it turns out that economists' constructed beliefs often differ substantially from the beliefs that many people actually hold, and it seems reasonable to suppose that the decisions people make reflect their actual beliefs and preferences rather than whatever it is that economists think they *should* believe and prefer.[^ageofreason]

 [^ageofreason]: A particularly troubling possibility is raised by the work of @gabaix2010age, who point out that at least some elderly decisionmakers (say, those with dementia) may be beyond the 'age of reason.'

-And, rather than being constant with age as economists typically assume, @albert2012differences provide evidence that risk aversion increases with age.
+% And, rather than being constant with age as economists typically assume, @albert2012differences provide evidence that risk aversion increases with age.

-There is not yet a consensus about how these new findings should modify our default calibrations for life cycle models.
-But some early work suggests that taking these new calibrations into account could resolve some of the problems that have traditionally beset the life cycle modeling literature.
-For example, Mateo @velasquezgiraldoJMP has shown that even college-educated people systematically have held beliefs about stock market returns that are pessimistic compared to the returns the market has historically delivered.
+Some early work suggests that taking these new calibrations into account could resolve some of the problems that have traditionally beset the life cycle modeling literature.
+For example, Mateo @velasquez-giraldoJMP has shown that even college-educated people systematically have held beliefs about stock market returns that are pessimistic compared to the returns the market has historically delivered.
 He argues that this explains why, historically, people have been less eager to invest in stocks than would be predicted by models calibrated with economists' more optimistic expectations.
 He argues that the portfolio investment behavior of college-educated people over most of their lives is reasonably consistent with rational decisionmaking (given their beliefs).
-Concretely, many people think that investment in stocks is a lousy deal.
+Concretely, many people think that investment in stocks is a lousy deal - low return and high risk.
 It's no mystery why such people do not invest.

+It is not exactly shocking to discover that many people hold beliefs that differ from those of experts -- especially on subjects (like the returns and risk stock investments) whose mastery requires considerable domain-specific education.
+The existence of a large industry offering financial advice attests to the fact that many people are not confident that they understand everything necessary to make good financial financial choices on their own.

+The provision of financial advice, however, is fraught with the potential for conflicts of interest.
+That is why the idea of justifying that advice with an explicit and transparent modeling framework is so attractive.
+If the advice is consistent with the model, and the model can be checked both for mathematical correctness and conceptual soundness (by outside experts), then it is reasonable for a client hiring an advisor to trust the advice given.

 ### Model Specification and Estimation